benfpv/cv_scribble_diffusion/README.md

 # Requirements
 1. Python 3.12.10 (may also work on other versions)
-2. Python packages: numpy, cv2 (opencv-python), pillow, diffusers, torch, threading
+2. Python packages: numpy, cv2 (opencv-python), pillow, diffusers, torch
 3. stable-diffusion-v1-5 (this is an image generation model)
 4. sd-controlnet-scribble (this is a 'scribble->image' controlnet for the stable-diffusion-v1-5 image generation model)
 - Note: If you wish to use a different configuration (e.g., stable-diffusion-v1-5 only, other image generation models with/without other controlnets), you will likely need to update 'main.py' to use the 'diffusers' library appropriately for your specific use case.